Why enroll in Fall Extension?

 Schedule & Class Structure

 Students will take a weekly practice test whenever works best for their schedules.
-Online proctored testing will be offered on Tuesdays and Fridays at 3:30 pm, or students can self administer the test throughout the week.
-Students will attend weekly online seminars on Friday afternoons, OR Saturday mornings, OR Saturday afternoons; these will cover critical reading, writing, math, and science (on ACT weeks).
+In-person and online proctored testing will be offered on Tuesdays at 4:00 pm, or students can self administer the test throughout the week.
+Students will attend weekly in-person and online seminars on Friday afternoons, OR Saturday mornings, OR Saturday afternoons; these will cover critical reading, writing, math, and science (on ACT weeks).
 During the weeks of official tests, there will be no practice test and students will attend review sessions on Wednesdays or Thursdays instead of the weekly seminar.

 It All Starts with a Consultation